Dibrugarh railway station

 Dibrugarh railway station is a railway junction station on the Lumding–Dibrugarh section.
-Rated as A Category railway station in Northeast Frontier Railway.
-It is located in Dibrugarh :The Tea City of India and 3rd largest city in the Indian state of Assam.
-The Dibrugarh railway station (DBRG) is the second railway station of the historic city of Dibrugarh after Dibrugarh Town railway station (DBRT).
-It is the Largest railway station in Northeast India in terms of area covering approx 400 Bighas of Land.
-Nearest to the India's Longest Rail-Cum-Road Bogibeel Bridge which connnects Southern Bank to Northern Bank of Assam.
+It is rated as an A Category railway station in Northeast Frontier Railway and is located in Dibrugarh, the 3rd largest city in the Indian state of Assam.
+Dibrugarh railway station (DBRG) is the second railway station of the historic city of Dibrugarh after Dibrugarh Town railway station (DBRT).
+It is the largest railway station in Northeast India in terms of area covering approx 400 Bighas of Land.
+Nearest to the India's longest rail-cum-road Bogibeel Bridge which connects Southern Bank to Northern Bank of Assam.

 Overview

-In her book Urban History of India: A Case Study Deepali Barua writes: "Dibrugarh was made the district headquarters in 1840.
+In her book Urban History of India: A Case Study, Deepali Barua writes: "Dibrugarh was made the district headquarters in 1840.
 But it was not only for strategic importance that it soon became so important.
-The greatest interest of the British in Assam was the commerce centering around it.
+The greatest interest of the British in Assam was the commerce centring around it.
 As early as 1823 the British discovered tea in the modern Sadiya region.
 It was at Chabua The Birth Place of Indian Tea, 20 miles to the east of Dibrugarh that the British made their first experiments with tea cultivation with indigenous plants.
 Very soon oil and coal were discovered in areas near to Dibrugarh town.
 Oil was discovered at Digboi in 1882 and coal was found at Margherita in 1876.
 All these greatly enhanced the importance of Dibrugarh as a centre of industrial, commercial, and administrative activities."

-Station Facilities
+Station facilities

 Following services available in Dibrugarh Railway Station: